nus-cs2113-AY2021S1/tp/docs/team/ang-cheng-jun.md

 * [UserGuide](https://ay2021s1-cs2113-t14-1.github.io/tp/UserGuide.html)

 #### Contributions to the DeveloperGuide
 Initially, the whole group including me brainstormed to decide on the user stories which is used in the DeveloperGuide.
-You can refer to the link below on Trello to see the contribution in the user stories.
+You can refer to the link below on Trello to see the contribution, in the user stories.

 * [Trello](https://trello.com/b/s32JQHmK/cs2113-storyboard)

 I also write and design the Sequence Diagram for ListCommand, HelpCommand, InvalidCommand and ExitCommand.
 All the information and design follow the textbook standard provided to us.
-And also, I did the Test Cases for list command which is in the Appendix E. You can refer to the Appendix 1 to see my contributions to DeveloperGuide or the link below to view the DeveloperGuide.
+And also, I did the Test Cases for list command which is in the Appendix E. You can refer the link below on DeveloperGuide to view the contribution.

 * [DeveloperGuide](https://ay2021s1-cs2113-t14-1.github.io/tp/DeveloperGuide.html)

 #### Review/mentoring contributions:
-Provided feedback to team members on their code through pull request and also private messaging.
-Refer the link below on some of my feedback to the team members through pull request.
+Provided feedbacks to team members on their code through pull request and also private messaging.
+Refer the links below on some of my feedback to the team members through pull request.

 * [Pull Request 1](https://github.com/AY2021S1-CS2113-T14-1/tp/pull/201)